Top 10 Most Feared Defenders In Football History

 2: Sergio Ramos

-Every football fan knows how aggressive and passionate Sergio Ramos was for Real Madrid.
+Every football fan knows how aggressive and passionate Sergio Ramos is for Real Madrid.
 It was a very emotional moment to see him leave the club after embracing it for so long.
 Ramos breathes for Madrid and will surely come back in the future.
 He is the definition of a perfect captain for any team.
 No matter what the scenario his teammates always had his back.

 One such act was heavily criticized when he took Mo Salah down in the Champions League final in 2018.
 It broke off the arm of Mo Salah and he had to rest for months because of it.
 Liverpool lost the title and Ramos got away with a reckless foul.
 Apart from this, there are plenty of other occasions where Ramos has shown his aggressive side to the world.
 His love for Real Madrid and hate for FC Barcelona were clearly visible during the El Clasicos.
 On one occasion he punched Barcelona legend Puyol on the pitch during a match.
 All those things made El Clasico more interesting unlike now.
-Ramos also stands as the second highest player with the most red cards, it is one of the reason other players are afraid of him.

 No matter how harsh Ramos has been on the pitch still Sergio Ramos is probably the greatest defender in the history of football.
 The career he led is remarkable and only a few players in the past come close to it.